isomerpages/psd-psw/_exclusives-2024/PSW 2024 Experience.md

 </tr>
 </tbody>
 </table>
-<h4>Explore the booths</h4>
+<h4>Explore PSW booths</h4>
-<p><strong>Participants can collect stamps from the 4 different booths.
+<p><strong>Collect stamps from 4 different booths.
 The first 300 officers to collect all 4 stamps (1 from each booth) will receive an exclusive Public Service "Adapt and Thrive" kit.</strong>
 </p>
 <p></p>
 <table style="minWidth: 50px">